haben-michael/longitudinal-census/README.md

 A statistic using census variable names may be input in the upper right form.
 The left/right arrow keys advance the map through the decades.
 Left clicking on a tract plots the statistic over the decennial census data included (1970-2010).

 ## TODO
-  * average over several tracts after selecting with mouse
   * choice of color gradient--need diverging for neg/pos values
   * bins issue--quantiles lump large ranges
+  * switch between average and sum of stats in svg plot